bschleter/football_stats/README.md

 I started this in July 2023, figured in prep but haven't quite finished it all.

-**Note**: as a result I seem to beleive and remember the datamerge.py file not working just yet!!!!!!!
+**Note**: as a result I seem to remember the datamerge.py file not working just yet!!!!!!!

 This data/repo will be built upon as I later add my analysis I did on here.
 However, this data is yours too.
 Enjoy fruits of my labor.